dtone/handbook/handbook/code-review.md

 ### Body is Informative

+- Wrap the body at 72 characters for git commit messages.

 The rest of the description should be informative.
 It might include a brief description of the problem that’s being solved, and why this is the best approach.
 If there are any shortcomings to the approach, they should be mentioned.
 If relevant, include background information such as bug numbers, benchmark results, and links to design documents.

 Always include mention of the related implementation ticket (no need for full URL, simple `Txxxx` is sufficient).

+### Special formatting

+Commit messages are being parsed by various systems in use.
+For example direct mention of task, like `T2980` will make it clickable and also adds the commit (revision) into list of related revisions in the task.

+Status of task can be also changed directly.
+It is controlled with `maniphest.statuses` configuration in Phabricator.
+These are used in the form `<prefix> <optional noun> Txxx [optional more Txxx] <optional suffix>`.
+For example, `Closes T123` or `Closes T123 as Wontfix`.
+Current configuration is:

+- the prefixes are: closed, closes, close, fix, fixes, fixed, resolve, resolves, resolved, wontfix, wontfixes, wontfixed, invalidate, invalidates, invalidated, spite, spites, spited.
+- the suffixes are: as invalid, as wontfix, as resolved, as fixed.

 ## Writing code-review comments